bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-11-30-newsletter.md

   built by default "because we don't recommend ECDSA recovery for new protocols.
-In particular, the recovery API is prone to misuse: It invites the caller to forget to check the public key (and the verification function always returns 1)."
+In particular, the recovery API is prone to misuse: It invites the caller to forget to check the public key (and the verification function always returns 1)." {% assign timestamp="55:02" %}

 {% include references.md %}
 {% include linkers/issues.md v=2 issues="5727,2499,7122,1852,993,1043" %}